phatjkk/vits-tts-vietnamese/README.md

 ### Evaluation:
 ```
-### Metrics in test data BEFORE finetuing:
+### Metrics in test data BEFORE finetuning:
 Mean Square Error: (lower is better) 0.044785238588228825
 Root Mean Square Error (lower is better): 2.0110066944004297
 =============================================
-### Metrics in test data AFTER finetuing:
+### Metrics in test data AFTER finetuning:
 Mean Square Error: (lower is better) 0.043612250527366996
 Root Mean Square Error (lower is better): 1.97773962268741
 ```

-In TTS tasks, output spectrogram for a given text can be represented in many different ways.
+In TTS tasks, the output spectrogram for a given text can be represented in many different ways.
-So, loss function like MSE and MAE just used for encourage the model to minimize the difference between the predicted and target spectrograms.
+So, loss functions like MSE and MAE are just used to encourage the model to minimize the difference between the predicted and target spectrograms.
-The right way to Evaluating TTS model is use MOS(mean opinion scores) BUT it is a subjective scoring system and we need human resource to do it.
+The right way to Evaluate TTS model is to use MOS(mean opinion scores) BUT it is a subjective scoring system and we need human resources to do it.
 Reference: https://huggingface.co/learn/audio-course/chapter6/evaluation

-# How do we preprocess data and fine-tuining?
+# How do we preprocess data and fine-tuning?

 See **train_vits.ipynb** file in the repo or via this Google Colab: